Acebeam EC65 Flashlight Review

 The light ships with a cover over the optic, which should be removed.

-Like I said, the fins on the head are quite shallow.
+As I said, the fins on the head are quite shallow.
 It seems that the idea of the light was to stay fairly narrow, allowing for better EDC usage, than to deal with the heat produced with this light that draws nearly ten amps on Turbo.
-I really don’t mind this – I can deal deal ok with short Turbo runs, but I’m happy to have this light be able to fit comfortably in my back pocket.
+I really don’t mind this – I can deal ok with short Turbo runs, but I’m happy to have this light be able to fit comfortably in my back pocket.

 The opposite side of the head fins are broken up by a screw hole, for mounting this light to a tripod.